getsentry/hackweek-servicegraph/README.md

 }
 ```

-The response is the registered node ID.
+The response format is the same as the request, except that the `"id"` is always provided.
+The `id` is an uuid without any dashes ("-").
 From now on responses from this service
 should pass the node ID around.
 For instance via HTTP the `x-servicegraph-service-node-id`
 header shall be used.